The Living Heritage Foundation

 OUR PROGRAMS

-Our programs include fiscal sponsorship, emergency & travel grants, project mentoring, and special projects that support our mission and advance the careers of excellent artists.
+Our programs include fiscal sponsorship, emergency & travel grants, project mentoring, and special projects that support our mission advance the careers of excellent artists.

 A FEATURED CAMPAIGN